loopdash/loopdash/src/glossary/template.md

 title: Template - Loopdash
 h1: Template
 h2: What does it mean?
-summary: A template in WordPress is a pre-designed layout or structure that can be used to create consistent pages or posts on a website.
+description: A template in WordPress is a pre-designed layout or structure that can be used to create consistent pages or posts on a website.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly